LooseLab/minotourapp/README.md

 ```bash
 brew install tmux
 ```
 Once installed, minoTour has a [bash script](scripts/run_minotour_tmux.sh) that runs all the tmux commands to open minoTour in Tmux.
-The configuration of the file is necessary to provide all the correct paths.
+The file may need configuring to provide all the correct paths, but should run without any issue.
 It can be run simply from the **main minotourapp directory**:
 ```bash
 ./scripts/run_minotour_tmux.sh